rchaput/rchaput.github.io/content/project/xdgprefs/index.md

 url_pdf: ""
 url_slides: ""
 url_video: ""

-# Slides (optional).
-#   Associate this project with Markdown slides.
-#   Simply enter your slide deck's filename without extension.
-#   E.g. `slides = "example-slides"` references `content/slides/example-slides.md`.
-#   Otherwise, set `slides = ""`.
-slides: ""
 ---

 [XDG-Prefs] is an Open-Source tool to manage your default applications on GNU/Linux, with a simple but efficient GUI.

-On GNU/Linux systems, each file has a type, named the [MIME Type][mime-spec] (or Media Type), based on the [XDG Specifications][xdg-spec] by [Freedesktop][freedesktop].
-Your system maintains a database that specifies the default application you want to use for each MIME Type ; this database is available through the official `xdg-mime` tool, but the command-line interface is not suited for easy management (you must remember the exact name of the MIME Type for example).
+On GNU/Linux systems, each file has a type, named the [MIME Type][mime-spec] (or Media Type), based on the
+[XDG Specifications][xdg-spec] by [Freedesktop][freedesktop].
+Your system
+maintains a database that specifies the  default application you want to use for each MIME Type ; this database is available through the official `xdg-mime` tool, but the command-line interface is not suited for easy management (for example, you must remember the exact name of the MIME Type).

-[XDG-Prefs] offers a simple GUI that allows you to view and modify this database easily ; it is built upon the same standard specifications, meaning that your preferences will be recognized by all other applications (typically, when you double-click on a file in your File Explorer).
+[XDG-Prefs] offers a simple GUI that allows you to view and modify this database easily; it is built upon the same standard specifications, meaning that your preferences will be recognized by all other applications (typically, when you double-click on a file in your File Explorer).

 Such a tool is commonly found in Desktop Environments, such as *Gnome* or *KDE*, but not in Window Managers, such as *i3wm*.
 [XDG-Prefs] is desktop-agnostic, meaning that you can use it on Gnome, KDE, or even i3.

 [XDG-Prefs]: https://github.com/rchaput/xdg-prefs/